What is the Gun Geo Marker Mark 1?

 An important secondary warning is that the Walkingtools Gun Geo Marker is not intended as a reporting mechanism for active threats.
 If you are concerned for anyone’s immediate safety, call 911 immediately.

 The Walkingtools Gun Geo Marker has a simple goal: letting parents and community members mark, or geolocate, sites associated with unsafe gun use.
-Electronically marking these locations (geolocation) can help others in the area learn about their geography of risk from gun accidents or violence.
+Electronically marking these locations (geolocation) can help others in the area look at a map in order to learn about their geography of risk from gun accidents or violence.
 No matter what your safety concern with firearms might be, you should feel free to use this tool to provide the most accurate information you can such that others can make their own safety decisions.
 Having said this, any tool be it a gun or a database can be misused.
-The marking guide is intended to help users of the Walkingtools Gun Geo Marker better understand when they should electronically geolocate a dangerous gun site, and some ideas about how to read the marks of others and make a personal decision related to the information provided by other anonymous users.
+The marking guide is intended to help users of the Walkingtools Gun Geo Marker better understand when they should electronically geolocate a dangerous gun site, and some ideas about how to read the marks of others and make a personal interpretation and decision related to the information provided by other anonymous users.
+At the same time, project is an adamantly pro-second amendment gesture, in that it assumes that the more responsible gun use and ownership is, the more likely it is that the Second Amendment to the United States Constitution will continue to be respected.
+In this sense the project is very much alligned with other pro second amendment organizations such as Moms Demand Action for Gun Sense in America and Americans for Responsible Solutions.

-The tool is both a browser (viewer), and a marker that lets you place your own markers regarding specific gun safety issues that you may be aware of.
-If there are not any known sites of concern recorded in your area, this it is either because there are no concerns, or because nobody has marked (or maintained a mark) for a suspected dangerous location.
+The tool is both a browser (viewer), and a marker that lets you place your own marker regarding specific gun safety issues that you may be aware of.
+If there are not any known sites of concern recorded in your area, this it is either because there are no concerns, or because nobody has organized a team to mark (or maintain a marks) for a suspected dangerous location.
 If you know of a dangerous location, the marking guide can help you decide whether or not to add to the viewable markers.
 This crowd-sourcing data tool is only as useful as the community using and posting information about locations of concern.
+It is ideal for use by neighborhood watch organizations, members of home owners associations, community organizations, or even just concerned citizens who self-organize quietly.